Here is a list of new vehicles that can handle everything from a little frozen drizzle to the next snowpocalypse.

 Every Subaru (Except One)

 Drive into the parking lot any diner in Vermont some snowy Sunday morning and you will find that most of the population not in a pickup or on a snowmobile is in a Subaru.
 Whether it be the iconic Outback, the practical Forester, or the sporty and popular Crosstrek subcompact crossover, Subaru’s lineup is ready to play in the snow on the way out the door.
 Subaru’s X-Mode goes further than almost any other mainstream vehicle system to manage slip in the most extreme conditions and Subarus boast more ground clearance than anything but a Jeep.
-New for 2018 is the 3-Row Atlas.
+New for 2018 is the 3-Row Ascent.
 We haven’t tested it yet, but we look forward to another AWD winner from Subaru.
 The lone dry-weather Subaru?
 That’s the rear-wheel-drive BRZ.
 It’s made for twisty roads and racetracks, but with a set of winter rubber we wouldn’t count it out in a storm either.

 Best Coupe – Dodge Challenger GT